opendataphilly/opendataphilly-jkan/_datasets/litter-index.md

 modified: null
 organization: City of Philadelphia
 resources:
-- description: 'An app to explore near real-time information related to litter, permits, paving, snow plowing, and daily trash and recycling collections.
-Look under the SweepPHL tab to see 2025 Litter Index data.'
+- description: 'View the 2025 Litter Index map on the StreetSmartPHL app (under SweepPHL).
+You can also view near real-time information related to permits, paving, snow plowing, and daily trash and recycling collections.'
   format: HTML
   name: Litter Index 2025 on the StreetSmartPHL (App)
   url: https://streetsmartphl.phila.gov/